department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 ### When to consider something else

-- Use [Buttons](https://design.va.gov/components/buttons) when you want to make a state change or submit a form.
+- Use a [Button](button) when you want to make a state change or submit a form.
 Buttons **do things**, links **go places**.
-- When you want to draw attention to an important CTA on the page, such as a link that launches a benefit application, use [Action links](https://design.va.gov/experimental-design/action_links).
+- When you want to draw attention to an important CTA on the page, such as a link that launches a benefit application, use [Action links](../experimental-design/action_links).
-- When you want to make a long page of content with two or more H2s easier to navigate, use [On this page jump links](https://design.va.gov/components/on-this-page-jump-links).
+- When you want to make a long page of content with two or more H2s easier to navigate, use [On this page links](on-this-page).

 ### How to use Links

 - Links should only open in a new tab if clicking the link will result in the user losing progress or data.
 Otherwise, links should open in the same window.
 - Encode phone and email links with `mailto:` and `tel:`.

+## Variations

-## PDF links
+### PDF links

 Use the following pattern for PDF download links.
 The download icon is optional: